ar9109/RichErkGradients2025/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-This code will perform image processing to quantify Erk activity and Geminin expression from images of regenerating zebrafish rays.

 The code requires MATLAB (MathWorks).
 The code runs in MATLAB_R2023b.
 The code runs on a MacBook Pro (14-inch, November 2023) macOS Sonoma 14.4